-For example, if five Republican candidates and 4 Democratic candidates file for the office of Governor, the purpose of a nominating primary is to select the one Republican candidate and one Democratic candidate who will advance to the General Election and represent their respective parties in the General Election, and are frequently required to be a registered member of the party in order to file as a candidate.
+For example, if five Republican candidates and five Democratic candidates file for the office of Governor, the purpose of a nominating primary is to select the one Republican candidate and one Democratic candidate who will advance to the General Election and represent their respective parties in the General Election, and are frequently required to be a registered member of the party in order to file as a candidate.
 In this type of election, the candidates are representing their political party when they appear on the ballot.
 If the state has party registration, the candidate usually must be a registered member of the party in order to file as a candidate of the party.
-Also, the voters are required to affiliate with a party in order to vote in the Primary and are restricted to voting only for candidates of that party.
+Sometimes, depending on state laws, voters must affiliate with a party in order to vote in the Primary and are restricted to voting only for candidates of that party.

 In a Top 2 Primary, the primary is for the voters and candidates because the purpose is simply to winnow the number of candidates down to two.
 The candidates are not representing any political party when they appear on the ballot; they are only representing themselves.
 Candidates have great freedom to describe the party that they prefer.
 For example, a candidate might prefer the Pro-Life Republican Party, or the Labor Democratic Party.
 The party preference information for each candidate is informational only; it has no relevance to the election itself.
 Also, the voters do not have to affiliate with a party.